How to Install SSL Certificate in NGINX Server?

 sudo /etc/init.d/nginx restart

 Congratulations!
-Once you complete the steps mentioned above, your SSL is installed in your NGINX webserver.
-Likewise, we recommend verifying it once using our SSL Checker Tool to ensure the installed Wildcard SSL certificate is working correctly.
+Once you complete the abovementioned steps, your SSL is installed in your NGINX webserver.
+Likewise, we recommend verifying it once using SSL Checker Tool to ensure the installed Wildcard SSL certificate works correctly.

 Ensure you have the below-mentioned certificate files: